 What’s important to know about shame?

 Shame is all about control.
 As a child, we don’t have the emotional or cognitive development to handle the overwhelming emotional nature of our parent’s perfect imperfections.
 We are powerless to stop their imperfections and powerless to make sense of them.
-In those moments when we are being injured, we make a life-saving decision; we create a false persona to hide our hurt feelings from ourselves and more importantly, to create a life-saving attachment with our parents.
+We create a false persona to hide our hurt feelings from ourselves and more importantly, to create a life-saving attachment with our parents.

 Even the rebellious black sheep of the family who is always causing frustration for their parents have found a unique way to forge attachment.
 They are exercising negative control – disorder and dysfunction – to get the attention and attachment they crave.
-Nobody screams and yells at a person they are not attached to.
 Creating trouble works, it gives us power and attachment.